Progressive Web App is nothing more than a website or a web app that looks and behaves like a mobile application...

 We recommend that you consider the specificity of the industry and business you operate in.
 Do you work in a niche that could potentially require you to create a website with custom features?

 Also, what is the expected volume of sales you’re looking to handle?

 Ecommerce websites are built to keep track of inventory, which could get incredibly confusing if you were to handle multiple sales from a marketplace.

-Ecommerce vs marketplace – key differences to consider
+Own eCommerce vs Marketplace Selling Platform – key differences to consider

 Here’s a breakdown of how they function in terms of website traffic, managing inventory, attracting potential customers, as well as time to launch, and overall costs:

 Target audience is bigger as marketplaces offer a huge choice.

 The store owner needs to attract traffic to the website.